XufengZh/ADM-HW1/README.md

 If you have any other questions of my homework, you can contact me by gmail\<zhangxufeng1998@gmail.com\>  or \<xufeng_zhang@qq.com\>.

-*Because I am a first year student of Data science，I don't have a institutional email.
+*Because I am a first year student of Data science，I don't have an institutional email.
 So I do my homework with my personal gmail address.